aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oledbcommandtype/_index.md

 ```

-Specifies a query which is against a web based List Data Provider. unsupported
+Specifies a query which is against a web based List Data Provider.

+**Remarks**

+unsupported

 ### equals(Object arg0) {#equals-java.lang.Object-}
 ```